q-viper/q-viper.github.io/_posts/2020-08-11-gesture-based-visually-writing-system-make-a-visual-user-interface.md

 ### Getting Contours from VUI
 As usual, we pass our backgroud (averaged) image and then the grayscale current ROI, and take the absolute difference inside method `get_contours`.
 What is new here is that we are performing two `get_contours` because we have 2 ROIs.

 First, we took contours for VUI by passing `gui_bg` and `gui_gray` to `get_contours` then we did same for `draw`.
 Then we proceed to check if contours were present on VUI regions.
 Same as previous code we took contour's extreme position (for drawing, minimum was taken).
 Then we have to find that on which box was the contour detected.
 Since each box on VUI ROI has distinctive purpose, it is very necessary to calculate it properly.
-So to make is more precise, i came up with an idea.
+So to make is more precise, I came up with an idea.
 If same mode occurs on more than curtain times then work on this mode else don't change the mode.
-For simplicity i am checking on 5 consecutive frames only.
+For simplicity I am checking on 5 consecutive frames only.

 ```python
 def run_system(count_mode=5):